Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ### INFO: Snowpipe Streaming Ingest Client SDK

-Snowflake provides an [Ingest Client SDK](https://mvnrepository.com/artifact/net.snowflake/snowflake-ingest-sdk) in Java that allows applications, such as Kafka, to stream rows of data into a Snowflake table at low latency.
+Snowflake provides an [Ingest Client SDK](https://mvnrepository.com/artifact/net.snowflake/snowflake-ingest-sdk) in Java that allows applications, such as Kafka Connectors, to stream rows of data into a Snowflake table at low latency.

 <img src="assets/data-load-snowpipe-streaming.png" />